Updated: June 2019

 The Big Buddha is situated on the hill on top of the Island is a very popular tourist attraction with a beautiful story behind it.
 You will be rewarded with a 360-degree view and I highly recommend a visit.
 (Don’t forget to wear appropriate clothing and respect all the Buddhist relics up there)

 4. THE FAMOUS BANGLA ROAD

-Just a casual walk up this this road is very educational and festivities can go well into the night.
-It is not child friendly, chances are you will be slightly harassed by promoters try to get your attention at all times.
-This is also the best street to find lady boy cabaret dancers who will post for photos.
+Just a casual walk up this road is very educational and the festivities can go well into the night.
+A warning to families: Bangla road is not very child-friendly at night.
+Chances are you will be slightly harassed by promoters try to get your attention to watch a ping pong show or lure you into the bars with free shots or drink specials.
+This is the best street to find ladyboy cabaret dancers who will post for photos.

 5. SHOPPING IN PHUKET

-If you enjoyed this post you can subscribe to our blog here or why not save this post on Pinterest for later?
+If you enjoyed this Phuket blog with travel tips then you can subscribe to our blog here or why not save this post on Pinterest for later?

-* All cost for this trip was paid for by us (Soul Drifters) All opinions are our own.
-Images may be used around the web as long as you credit us and link back to our website souldrifters.com.
+* All cost for this Phuket trip was paid by us.
+Although we try to ensure that all our Phuket tips are accurate and correct, we cannot be held liable for any errors.
+This site may contain affiliate links which allow us to earn a small commission at no additional cost to you should you make a booking to keep this page running.
+All opinions are our own.
+Images for our Phuket travel tips may be used around the web as long as you credit us and link back to our website souldrifters.com.
 Images may not be used for advertising and commercial purposes.
 You are welcome to contact us for rates and terms for commercial rights.